 Visit the museums

-Fort Zoutman (Historical Museum) is the oldest building in Oranjestad and has a collection of documents and developments from the past.
+Fort Zoutman (Historical Museum) is the oldest building in Oranjestad and has a collection of documents from the past.

-Visit the Archeological museum and see preserving’s out of the Amerindian cultural heritage from three periods: preceramic, ceramic and historic period.
+Visit the Archeological museum and see the Amerindian cultural heritage from three periods: preceramic, ceramic and historic period.

 Buy some souvenirs